island-is/island.is/handbook/repository/workspace-settings.md

 Various project settings can be controlled from the `workspace.json` file, located in the root of the repository.

-## E2E Testing configuration for timeouts
+## E2E Testing configuration

-We are experiencing timeouts during some of our `Cypress` end-to-end tests.
+The default Nx setup for E2E tests is experiencing timeouts during some of our tests.
 This is due to long build and compile time of `NextJS` apps.
-So we have a seperate `e2e-ci` task setup in the `workspace.json` configuration of each `e2e` app.
-With this configuration we can let `Cypress` wait until the server is ready before starting it's test execution.
+In effort to optimize this process we have created an `e2e-ci.js` script in the `scripts/` directory.
+It starts by creating a production build of the app under testing, before starting the Cypress tests.
+Following is a documentation of the configuration needed to enable the `e2e-ci` task.

-### NextJS apps pre-requisites
+### Pre-requisites

+#### NextJS Apps

-#### Setting API_MOCKS
+##### Setting API_MOCKS

 We need to make sure that the `API_MOCKS` environment variable is set in the `next.config.js`